Tetsuo Harada: Life in Japan

-Tetsuo HARADA studied in high school to "Niitsu Koko", he learned drawing with his professor Nitta Sensei.
+Tetsuo Harada studied in high school to "Niitsu Koko", he learned drawing with his professor Nitta Sensei.
 He graduated from Tokyo Tamabi Fine Arts University where he received academic training in sculpture (art history, drawing, modeling, pattern, pottery, casting, curving wood, granite, marble...)

 In 1969, he participated at a symposium on wood sculpture near Tazawako Lake, Akita, Japan, organized by sculptors Watanabe and Koyanagi.
 He created a monumental sculpture in wood "The bird" 250 cm high.
 Also participating, Mazuda, Hochiiho, Sakaï, Tsuboï.

-At the Salon of Kodo Bijutsu Kyokaï in Tokyo, he presents "The bird" a low relief in ceramic (150 x 120 cm).
+At the Salon of Kodo Bijutsu Kyokaï in Tokyo, he presented "The bird" a low relief in ceramic (150 x 120 cm).

 In a group exhibition in Niitsu, he presented "The bird" in ceramic and "The birds" low relief in plaster.

-In 1970 he carves a monumental sculpture in white granite "Silence and the sea" (150 x 90 x 70).
+In 1970 he carved a monumental sculpture in white granite "Silence and the sea" (150 x 90 x 70).

-In 1971 he is graduate as professor of Fine Arts at the Tama Fine Art University of Tokyo.
+In 1971 he was graduate as professor of Fine Arts at the Tama Fine Art University of Tokyo.

 At the Nirenoki Gallery in Tokyo he exhibited with sculptor Tsuboi, showing "Mother and child" in granite 60 x 50 x 60, "Matches" cast metal 40 x 34 x 15, "Rhythm" in polyester and cast metal 90 x 85 x 90, "Parallel Thoughts" in wood, "Declaration" in wood, "Composition" in green granite.

 He is the winner of the third prize of the "Kodo Bijutsu Kyokai" with "Work 71" 180 x 170 x 100, in black granite (Takahashi collection in Sado Island).

 In 1972 he taught Fine Arts in the Technical High School in Takada near Niigata.
 He studied Japanese garden, tea ceremony, member of a music band.
 With Tsuboï they exhibited at the Tokiwa gallery, he showed "Lotus" in metal, "Balance" in iron and polyester, "Composition" in green granite, "Union" in iron, "Lotus Leaf" in iron, "Peace" low-relief in aluminum, "Declaration For Look" in wood.
 At the salon Kodo Bijutsu Kyokaï, third participation, he presented "Composition" in black granite.

 He had personal exhibitions at the Oshima gallery, Joetsu, Niigata in Japan.
 By selling artworks he would like to study in Europe.

 Arrival in Europe

 In 1973, he traveled throughout Europe.
-In France he visited Paris, Chartres, the south of France, Switzerland, Germany, worked in Italy at the Nicoli studio in Carrare, met Japanese artists painters sculptors Taniguchi, Hihara, Kiomizu, Mickael Esbin, shared life with them.
+In France he visited Paris, Chartres, the south of France, Switzerland, Germany, worked in Italy at the Nicoli studio in Carrare, met Japanese artists, painters, sculptors Taniguchi, Hihara, Kiomizu, Mickael Esbin and shared life with them.
 He studied at "Ecole Nationale Superieure des Beaux Arts de Paris, direct carving at atelier Colamarigny and Jean Cardot.
 So after a while he decided to live in Paris and rent a flat near Place Clichy.
-His dream is to try to earn his living as an artist was a real challenge.
+His dream was to try to earn his living as an artist which was a real challenge.
 To give him a chance to hold up, he threw his return plane ticket in the Seine river.

 During the winter of 1973–1974 he built his sculpture "Prophetie" in cast cement in a studio in Meudon, which he exhibited at the Salon de la Jeune Sculpture in the gardens of the Champs Elysees in Paris.